ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Noffy.jpg)](https://osu.ppy.sh/users/1541323)

-A universal fixture within the NAT, **Noffy** has quickly made a name for herself as one of the prime contributors towards the continued maintenance and development of the game as far as the modding, mapping and metadata portions of the game are concerned.
+A universal fixture within the NAT, **Noffy** has quickly made a name for herself as one of the prime contributors towards the continued maintenance and development of the game as far as the modding, mapping and metadata goes.

 Her continued oversight and assistance with GitHub issue tracking, contribution to the Mappers' Guild and her general all-around presence exemplify a spirit that has driven some of the osu! community's most notable people into shaping the game into what it is today.

 We earnestly hope to see more of her ilk rise to the fore in the future, and we are immensely grateful for her contribution.